 For the sake of this article, we’re ignoring token sales or ICOs, which we consider to be a separate category of asset and that we’ll comment specifically on in another article.

-It’s also important to note that while we might not provide direct access to every single digital currency, we do essentially provide a gateway to these by making it very easy to convert local currency to Bitcoin and then to use that Bitcoin to acquire other currencies on third-party platforms.
+It’s also important to note that while we might not provide direct access to every single cryptocurrency, we do essentially provide a gateway to these by making it very easy to convert local currency to Bitcoin and then to use that Bitcoin to acquire other currencies on third-party platforms.

 This is, however, done at the risk of the customer and we encourage people to read more about scams in the space and to generally be very careful what they spend their money on - there’s a reason why many of these ‘currencies’ come and go so quickly.

-Over the next week you will see us making more announcements around our views and support of digital currencies other than Bitcoin, so stay tuned!
+Over the next week you will see us making more announcements around our views and support of cryptocurrencies other than Bitcoin, so stay tuned!